 Visitors can enjoy hiking, jogging, wildlife viewing, bird watching and cycling.
 The park has ten miles of mountain bike trails described by the Dallas Off-Road Bicycling Association as "some of the best cross country trail around."
 Pack a picnic lunch and enjoy getting back to nature in the midst of your big city vacation.
 It's listed as one of the best parks in North Texas on the website of the DFW CBS affiliate television station.

 1.Fort Worth Zoo

-The Fort Worth Zoo is listed among the top ten zoos in America on USA Travel Guide and is also often described as the best zoo in Texas.
+The Fort Worth Zoo is listed among the top ten zoos in America on USA Today and is also often described as the best zoo in Texas.
 According to Fodor's, it is also "the oldest continuing zoo site in Texas."

 Key exhibit areas feature penguins, primates, raptors, animals indigenous to Texas and more.
 There is also a children's zoo, carousel, rock climbing wall and a train ride around the grounds.
 The zoo is open 365 days per year.